baptmichaud/data-science-coursera/README.md

-# datasciencecoursera
+# Data Science Specialization - Assignments folder
-Repository used to validate Data Science toolbox course
+Repository used to validate the Data Science Specialization on Coursera